 “I enjoy working with people and problem solving with people.
 I believe the real responsibility of a leader is to bring out the best in others,” says Sanders.
 One of her recent roles was as vice president and general manager at Biogen.

 “I had the opportunity to have an impact on millions of people who count on Biogen to continue to manufacture quality products for people with debilitating illnesses, such as multiple sclerosis and other neurologic disorders and autoimmune disorders,” Sanders says.

-As North Carolina’s secretary of commerce, her goal is to improve all North Carolinians’ economic well-being and quality of life.
+As North Carolina’s secretary of commerce, her goal is to improve the economic well-being and quality of life for all North Carolinians.

 “My vision for North Carolina commerce is to foster a vibrant, resilient and inclusive economy that makes North Carolina a preferred place for business, innovation and economic prosperity,” says Sanders.
 “North Carolina has the potential and is well on its way to becoming the envy of the world when it comes to our economy and what we have to offer.”

 Sanders says an inclusive economy is an economy that provides opportunities and equity for all regardless of age, color, ethnicity and area code.
 It celebrates the differences that every North Carolinian brings to the state.

 “The strength of North Carolina is that we have a diverse set of skills.
 We have diverse talent, diverse communities, and we want to be a symbol of what it means when you celebrate difference, when you embrace the best and the whole person,” says Sanders.
 “We need to have the courage to lift everyone up, not just certain sectors or unique groups of people, but lift up every North Carolinian.”